Current Class Actions

-This proposed class action is brought against the Province of Alberta for its systemic failure to conduct bail hearings within 24 hours of an arrest as required by the Criminal Code and the Charter.
+This certified class action is brought against the Province of Alberta for its systemic failure to conduct bail hearings within 24 hours of an arrest as required by the Criminal Code and the Charter.
 Learn more.

-This certified privacy class action relates to allegations that Dr. Martin Jugenburg (who markets himself as “Dr. 6ix”) recorded his patients without their consent using surveillance cameras throughout his clinic, including during private doctor-patient consultations, while nude or semi-nude, and during surgeries.
+This certified class action relates to allegations that Dr. Martin Jugenburg (who markets himself as “Dr. 6ix”) recorded his patients without their consent using surveillance cameras throughout his clinic, including during private doctor-patient consultations, while nude or semi-nude, and during surgeries.
 Learn more.